About Ebykr

 Models like the B. 15, B. 17, B. 66/B. 67, Team Professional and Flyer have come to define saddle archetypes that experienced riders now know from aesthetic and functional standpoints.
 Familiar appearance and ass-feel don’t come easy, but when they do come, they stay with you for a while — like four generations of hardcore cyclists.

 Human anatomy being what it is, there are at least two dimensions separating some bicycle saddles and their riders from others.
-Gender is one such dimension, with male and female saddles remaining consistently distinct from each other since the beginning of saddle time.
-Purpose is the other such dimension, with saddles built for different types of riding also remaining consistently distinct from each other since the beginning of saddle time.
+Width is one.
+Brooks has offered narrow and wide versions of the same model since the beginning of saddle time, and the catalogs long sorted them by gender, with three ladies saddles in that inaugural 1890 range.
+Purpose is the other dimension, with saddles built for different types of riding also remaining consistently distinct from each other.

-Everyone knows men like narrower saddles than women, and sporty types prefer harder lightweight saddles to the comfortable springier saddles utility types prefer.
-See, it’s all very simple in the end: You just need to know a few basic facts about yourself and your intentions to pick the right saddle for your next neighborhood outing.
+The old shorthand held that men want narrower saddles and women wider ones, and Brooks sorted its catalogs that way for the better part of a century.
+What actually governs the choice is the distance between your sit bones, which varies far more within either group than between them, and that is why the modern range leans on width and riding position rather than on a ladies page.
+Sporty types still prefer harder lightweight saddles to the springier ones utility riders favor.
+See, it is fairly simple in the end: you need to know a few basic facts about yourself and your intentions to pick the right saddle for your next neighborhood outing.
 Or world travels.
 Brooks will take care of the rest, just as they have always done since 1883.

 Paul Gander